void2412/Quiz-with-timer/README.md

 ## Usage
-Press the start button and enjoy the game :)
+Press the start button and enjoy the game with 10 questions each game.